Buying a domain name might not be a top priority when you are starting out.

 - If you are an organization, association or not for profit then a .org or .org.uk is perfect

-- Avoid purchasing a .org, .org uk as a substitute for your preferred .com or .co.uk which is not available
+- Avoid buying domains like .org, .org uk as a substitute for your preferred .com or .co.uk which is not available

 - If there is an industry extension (eg: .bike) then this could be an option if you have the budget

-- Don’t try to stuff keywords into your domain name for SEO purposes – concentrate on creating great content in your website
+- Don’t buy a domain name stuffed with keywords for SEO purposes – concentrate on creating great content in your website

-- If possible, try to avoid using hyphens in your domain name
+- If possible, try to avoid using hyphens when you buy a domain name

 - Don’t infringe another company’s’ trademark or copyright by including their brand in your domain name